voyagermesh/voyager/docs/user-guide/certificate/README.md

 # Certificate
-Voyager comes with a built-in certificate manager that can issue TLS/SSL certificates from Let's Encrypt and keep them updated.
+Voyager comes with a built-in certificate manager that can issue free TLS/SSL certificates from Let's Encrypt and keep them updated.

 Voyager can automatically provision and refresh SSL certificates issued from Let's Encrypt using a custom Kubernetes Certificate resource.